kdoore/1335GitBook/pattern-preview-transforms-translate-and-scale.md

 If we want to get a preview of our designs, we can make a mini version below the canvas area where we are designing our grid pattern.
 We'll use Processing Transform Functions, to move the origin, then a single for-loop to draw each PShape in our arrays.

-We'll need to change the canvas size:  ``size( 800,800); ``   Also, we'll need to change how we calculate the cellSize for our grid, since we're no longer using the full canvas width:
+We'll need to change the canvas size, so it's larger to give space for our mini-preview.
+Also, we'll need to change how we calculate the cellSize for our grid, since we're no longer using the full canvas width:

 ###Code to create mini pattern preview

     ```java
    void setup(){
    size( 800,800);
-   int gridSize = 600; //new variable for
+   int artBoard = 600; //new variable for artwork size
    int rows = 6
    int cols = 6;
-   int cellSize = gridSize/rows;
+   int cellSize = artBoard/rows;

    shapes1 = new PShape[rows * cols ];  //initialize array
    populateShapeList1(shapes1, cellSize);